2nd Battalion, Royal Australian Regiment: Puckapunyal (1949-1953)

+Korean War (1953 - 1954)

 2 RAR's involvement in the Korean War was limited by the fact that it was not committed until late in the fighting.
 Instead, as mentioned above, the unit was used as a training unit that provided reinforcements for the other two RAR battalions that had been sent to Korea.
 The unit embarked for Korea on 5 March 1953 on board the MV New Australia, arriving on 17 March 1953.
 A few days later detachments from all three RAR battalions paraded at Camp Casey near Tongduchon, South Korea, the first time that the Royal Australian Regiment had paraded as a whole.

 In April, 2 RAR relieved 1 RAR and became part of the 28th British Commonwealth Brigade, attached to the 1st Commonwealth Division.
 At this stage of the war, a static phase had developed.
-Relieving a French battalion, 2 RAR took up a position along the Jamestown Line and began patrolling in the 'no-man's land' area around the Imjin and Samichon Rivers.
+Relieving a French battalion, 2 RAR took up a position along the Jamestown Line on Hill 159 and began patrolling in the 'no-man's land' area around the Imjin and Samichon Rivers.

 On 9 July 1953 the battalion relieved the 1st Battalion, The King's Regiment around a feature known as 'The Hook' on the left flank of the 1st Commonwealth Division.
-As peace talks were currently under way, offensive operations were not undertaken by the Australians in this time, although 2 RAR continued to conduct patrolling operations, as well as the myriad of other tasks associated with defence such as maintaining minefields, digging trenches, capturing prisoners and collecting intelligence.
+As peace talks were currently under way, offensive operations were not undertaken by the Australians in this time, although 2 RAR continued to conduct patrolling operations, as well as the myriad of other tasks associated with defense such as maintaining minefields, digging trenches, capturing prisoners and collecting intelligence.

 A few weeks later, on the night of 24 July 1953, the Chinese attacked the UN positions on The Hook in an effort to gain more ground prior to the signing of the armistice agreement.
 Over the course of two nights, waves of Chinese soldiers attacked the Australian and American positions in frontal assaults aimed at overwhelming the defenders through sheer weight of numbers.
 In between attacks, artillery and mortar attacks were launched during the day to soften up the defences.
 In an effort to hold the line reinforcements from 'D' Company, 3 RAR and the 1st Battalion, Durham Light Infantry were brought up and placed under 2 RAR command before the attacks were finally beaten off on the morning of 26 July.
 The number of Chinese dead was estimated between 2,000 and 3,000, while 2 RAR's casualties for the two nights were five killed and another twenty-four wounded.

 There were no further attacks and the armistice came into effect the following day.
 Despite the end of hostilities, 2 RAR remained in Korea as part of the UN forces stationed in the country until 6 April 1954, when it returned to Australia, once again on the MV New Australia.
 Total losses for 2 RAR while it had been in Korea had been 22 killed.